Cycling-COVID-19 threat looms large on the Tour de France peloton | Sports-Games

 Cycling-COVID-19 threat looms large on the Tour de France peloton

 Last year, if two members of a team were to test positive for COVID-19, the whole outfit would be sent packing, which is not the case in this edition.
-Whether a rider who tested positive can stay on the race will be decided following a meeting between the race doctor, the International Cycling Union (UCI) doctor and the team doctor, depending on the rider's viral charge.
+Whether a rider who tested positive can stay in the race will be decided following a meeting between the race doctor, the International Cycling Union (UCI) doctor and the team doctor, depending on the rider's viral load.

 While last year, all riders, staff members and Tour followers had to test negative to take the start within a strict bubble, the 2022 Tour started from Denmark without any specific anti-COVID-19 measures.
 "They should have been stricter at the start and test everyone," a sports director on the Tour, who declined to be named, told Reuters on Sunday.